MihkuU/Lible/docs/installation.rst

 `CMake <https://cmake.org/>`_ with a version of 3.20 or newer.
 Optionally, if distributed memory parallelization (i.e., across multiple nodes) is desired, a version of MPI must be installed and accessible.
 An `OpenMPI <https://www.open-mpi.org/>`_ version since 3.0 is recommended.
-To toggle the use of MPI, please refer to the **Compile options** section below.
+To toggle the use of MPI, please refer to the :ref:`Compile-options-label` section below.

+.. _FetchContent-label:

 CMake integration
 -----------------